 I head out.
 It has started raining lightly.
 A headache appears.
 I don't get them, unless hung over or have had MSG.
 Probably there was MSG in the food.
 I pass a tree in bloom.
 My first one this trip!

 I make it to Fulham Road.
-There are four dealers there of interest: Apter Fredericks, Peter Lipitch, Anthony James, and Michael Foster.
+There are four dealers there of interest: Apter Fredericks, Peter Lipitch, Anthony James, and Michael Foster, at 118 Fulham Rd [now closed].
 I visited the first three and looked around.
 Of course, there were a few things that I liked, but beyond what I planned to spend on this trip.
 Michael Foster was closed.
 I had heard that he's not there much.
 As I bought a peat bucket from him years ago I wanted to stop in and say hi.
 I spent time looking and chatting with the three dealers that were open.
 While inside Apter Fredericks we had a short hail shower.
 But it had melted by the time I got my camera ready.

 I head on.
 As the couple said, there were no more on Queensway.
 I turn on Westbourne Grove.
 At one time this street also had antique dealers.
 I stop in the first Indian restaurant I see: Khan's Restaurant.
 The tables are very close together.
 It was like I was sitting at the same long table as my neighbors.
 The place is big and noisy.
 No carpet.
 It has a high ceiling.
 And there was a party in the back that was cheering and clapping.
 I tell the fellow I'm wheat and dairy free.
 He said that the only dish that didn't have dairy was the chick peas.
 Not very vegan friendly!
 I left.
 The next restaurant is the Standard Indian Restaurant.
 I go in.
 It is smaller, carpeted, and quieter.
 While most of the dishes have dairy, the woman points out the few that don't.
 The saag did, so I had aloo gobi as a side again.
 I also got them to not ask if I wanted bread or rice.
 And of course, as soon as I settle in it stops raining.
 It was also by far my cheapest meal.
 It was all very nice.
 I tell her I'll be back on my next visit to London.